Dynamical quantum phase transitions from random matrix theory: Techniques and sketch of the proofs

 The proof relies on the existence, for $\tau < \tau_{N} ^{\text{QSL}} $, of a system of orthogonal polynomials on the unit circle, that are naturally associated to the Toeplitz determinant \eqref{eq:GU=Tdet}.
 The lower bound $ \tau^{\text{QSL}} > 0$ can be shown applying Szeg\H{o}'s strong limit theorem \cite{Szegoth}, which is the classical result for the asymptotics of a wide class of Toeplitz determinants, including \eqref{eq:GU=Tdet}, complemented with analytic arguments.
 Moreover, we obtain that the limit value is precisely

 which is the content of our main result \ref{main4}.
-The proof of \eqref{eq:tQSL=tcr} is technical and we defer it to Ref.~\onlinecite{suppl}.
+The proof of \eqref{eq:tQSL=tcr} is technical and we defer it to Section \ref{sec:Nodd}.
 It uses random matrix theory, exploiting also a connection with the Toda lattice \cite{Adler99}.
-Evidence for the identity \eqref{eq:tQSL=tcr} is given in Fig.~\ref{fig:tauQSLNodd}, which shows the first $27$ values of $\tau^{\text{QSL}} _{2k+1}$ computed numerically.
+Evidence for the identity \eqref{eq:tQSL=tcr} is given in Figure~\ref{fig:tauQSLNodd}, which shows the first $27$ values of $\tau^{\text{QSL}} _{2k+1}$ computed numerically.